Registration Services

 🔗︎ click to copy Registration web sequence diagram

-As part of the registration process we also set up the individual's Personal Data Store (PDS), which is their own vault for their personal information they chose to collect and store.
-As part of the set up they asked to create a Private Key.
+As part of the registration process, the member is taken to the Mydex Identity Services platform to set up their Private Key.
+The Private Key is used to encrypt their Personal Data Store (PDS), which is their vault for their personal information they choose to collect and store.

 The Private Key is something only they will know, it is how they access the PDS itself and control who can send or collect data from.